 In recent times, the Ghanaian telecommunications industry has made large investments in construction projects in their quest to embrace technological advancements and to meet the increased demands from subscribers due to the rapid population growth.
-According to the Ghana News Agency (GNA, 2015, 2017), MTN, the market leader in this industry in Ghana, spent US\$2.4 billion on construction projects in the form of cell sites from 2006 to 2014.
-In addition, MTN spent an additional US\$103 million in 2015, and US\$143.7 million in 2017 on the construction of more cell sites.
-In effect, MTN has constructed 197 new 4G sites, adding to its current 475 sites, while their 3G services have also been boosted with an additional 561 sites.
-Vodafone, ranking second to MTN in terms of market share, spent US\$1.7 billion from 2007 to 2014, and US\$700 million in 2015, on construction projects.
-Tigo, the third largest mobile operator in Ghana, spent up to US\$24 million on construction projects from 2007 to 2014, adding 114 new cell sites to its existing sites.
-The fourth largest network, Airtel, spent GH¢200 million on construction projects for the same period.
+According to the Ghana News Agency (GNA, 2017), MTN Ghana, the market leader in this industry in Ghana, spent USD2.4 billion on construction projects in the form of cell sites from 2006 to 2014.
+In addition, MTN spent an additional USD103 million in 2015 and USD143.7 million in 2017 on the construction of more cell sites.
+In effect, MTN has constructed 197 new 4G sites, adding to its current 475 sites, while its 3G services have also been boosted with an additional 561 sites.
+Vodafone, ranking second to MTN in terms of market share, spent USD1.7 billion from 2007 to 2014 and USD700 million in 2015, on construction projects.
+Tigo, the third largest mobile operator in Ghana, spent up to USD24 million on construction projects from 2007 to 2014, adding 114 new cell sites to its existing sites.
+The fourth largest network, Airtel, spent GHS200 million on construction projects for the same period.
 However, in 2018, Tigo and Airtel merged as AirtelTigo.

-There is a number of factors that impact the capability of construction companies in Ghana (Offei, Kissi and Nani, 2019).
-For example, the occurrence of budget overrun, which is found to be more prevalent in telecommunication construction projects (Danso and Antwi, 2012).
-This issue of budget overruns is considered a common phenomenon experienced repeatedly and substantially in construction projects (Cheng, 2014; Huo et al., 2018; Shehu, Akintoye and Holt, 2014; Simushi and Wium, 2020).
-For instance, Shehu, Akintoye and Holt (2014) found that while the construction industry drives economic growth in Malaysia, 50% of the construction projects are hampered by budget overruns.
-Also, Danso and Antwi (2012) found that construction of the Tigo Ghana towers experienced 50% budget overruns.
-That, in turn, leads to an increase in the actual cost of the project which is one of the relevant dimensions to examine the success of any project as it measures deviation from the budgeted cost (Annamalaisami and Kuppuswamy, 2019; Balali, Moehler and Valipour, 2020; Olawale and Sun, 2014; Shehu, Akintoye and Holt, 2014).
-Olawale and Sun (2014) indicated that project cost control is a starting point to achieve a construction project's key objective of meeting the predetermined cost budget.
-Martinsuo, Klakegg and van Marvick (2019) emphasized the importance of project cost in determining the project's value from the perspective of the stakeholders' value expectation.
+Several factors impact the capability of construction companies in Ghana (Offei, Kissi and Nani, 2019).
+For example, the occurrence of budget overrun is found to be more prevalent in telecommunication construction projects (Danso and Antwi, 2012).
+Budget overruns are a common phenomenon experienced repeatedly and substantially in construction projects (Cheng, 2014; Huo et al., 2018; Shehu et al., 2014; Simushi and Wium, 2020).
+For instance, Shehu et al. (2014) found that while the construction industry drives economic growth in Malaysia, 50% of construction projects are hampered by budget overruns.
+Also, Danso and Antwi (2012) found that the construction of the Tigo Ghana towers experienced 50% budget overruns.
+That, in turn, leads to an increase in the actual cost of the project which is one of the relevant dimensions to examine the success of any project as it measures the deviation from the budgeted cost (Annamalaisami and Kuppuswamy, 2019; Balali, Moehler and Valipour, 2020; Olawale and Sun, 2014; Shehu et al., 2014).
+Olawale and Sun (2014) indicated that project cost control is a starting point for achieving a construction project's key objective of meeting the predetermined cost budget.
+Martinsuo, Klakegg and Marvick (2019) emphasised the importance of project cost in determining the project's value from the stakeholders' value expectation perspective.

-Projects deviating from the budgeted cost are commonly found in construction projects, especially in the telecommunications industry in Ghana (Danso and Antwi, 2012; Rosenfeld, 2014; Senthil and Chockkalingam, 2019).
+Projects deviating from the budgeted cost are commonly found in construction projects, especially in the telecommunications industry in Ghana (Danso and Antwi, 2012; Rosenfeld, 2014).
 While construction projects in the Ghanaian telecommunications industry have seen significant investments in recent times, with outcomes that immensely contribute to economic growth, little to no research has recently been conducted to ascertain the occurrence of budget overruns that may be associated with these investments and to determine the most critical factors that cause these overruns within the industry at large.
 Following the argument by Herrera et al. (2020) that construction projects are linked to huge economic investments due to their magnitude, budget overruns that may result in project failure could adversely affect a country's economy.
 As a result, this study was aimed at examining the occurrence of and the most critical factors that cause budget overruns in construction projects in Ghana's telecommunications industry.